Decanting an Irrevocable Trust: The “Do-Over” Trust

 What is Decanting?

-How often do our clients set up and fund an irrevocable trust and then come back to us wanting to change the trust terms?
-This even sometimes happens within a matter of days, not even weeks, of funding the trust.
-Human nature is such that people change their minds.
+How often do our clients set up and fund an irrevocable trust, only later to come back wanting to change the trust terms?
+This sometimes happens within a matter of days, not even weeks, of funding the trust.
+You may have realized, human nature has a tendency to change their mind.
 And it is also likely that circumstances will change after the trust has been funded.

 For many years, practitioners have struggled to find ways to change the terms of an irrevocable trust.
-However, through common law and through the decanting statutes that have been enacted in many jurisdictions, it is now possible to modify an irrevocable trust.
+An irrevocable trust can be modified through common law and also through the decanting statutes enacted in many jurisdictions.
 The rationale for allowing such a modification is that a trustee who has the power to distribute the trust property to or for the benefit of one or more beneficiaries should be able to make the distribution to them in trust and dictate the terms of that trust.
 Decanting is essentially a “do-over”.

 Trust decanting is the act of distributing assets from one trust to a new trust with different terms.
 Just as one can decant wine by pouring it from its original bottle into a new bottle, leaving the unwanted sediment in the original bottle, one can pour the assets from one trust into a new trust, leaving the unwanted terms in the original trust.

 Assuming the trust’s existing jurisdiction either has no decanting statute (and the planner wants more certainty than attempting to decant under a “common law” theory), its decanting statute does not allow the desired modifications, or has a user-unfriendly statute, the first step is to look at the existing irrevocable trust to see if it can be moved to a different jurisdiction.